zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ## Knowledge work is not Manufacturing

 Agile methodologies do borrow ideas from lean manufacturing and engineering.
 While some ideas such as standards, components, trunk based development, and value streams have been very useful, others such as Kanban, Theory of Constraints (ToC), Little's Law and One piece flow get applied wrongly.
-As a practitioner I have immersed myself in these concepts reading "Agile Management for Software Engineering" and "Phoenix Project" and for a while I was under impression that these concepts were working.
+As a practitioner I have immersed myself in these concepts by reading "Agile Management for Software Engineering" and "Phoenix Project" and for a while I was under impression that these concepts were working.
 Only after some reflection it became evident that these ideas did not work as expected, they actually ended up slowing delivery operations which lead towards a lot of frustration.
-In this section we will explore why exactly ToC, Little's Law and one-piece flow can't be applied literally as they do in Lean Manufacturing.
+In this section we will explore why exactly ToC, Little's Law and one-piece flow can't be applied literally.

 I am not an expert in manufacturing, so this section's examples should be taken as high level ideas that serve as a contrast to knowledge work.

 ### Manufacturing

-Since the rise lean manufacturing majority of companies have transitioned towards one-piece flow.
-This is where work travels in discrete pieces from station to station where some operation is applied on to it such as:
+Since the rise of Lean Manufacturing majority of companies have transitioned towards one-piece flow.
+This is where work travels in discrete pieces from station to station where some specific operation is applied on to it such as:

 ![](img/spf.jpeg)
 (Figure 1, Image taken from https://www.kaufmanglobal.com/glossary/single-piece-flow/)